35 Offbeat Holidays You Can Celebrate in March

 4. March 2: Fun Facts About Names Day

 5. March 3: What If Cats and Dogs Had Opposable Thumbs Day

 By the dawn’s early light, we do believe the United States adopted “The Star-Spangled Banner” as its national anthem on this very day.
 Francis Scott Key wrote the famous words in his 1814 poem “Defence of Fort McHenry,” which would later be set to a popular British standard tune.
 Although recognized over time by various American institutions, the song did not become the official anthem until Congress passed a resolution making it so in 1931.

 The people who care most about this holiday will also want to know that National Proofreading Day is just a few days later, on March 8.

-Technically, Cinco de Marcho is a nearly two-week celebration; it commences on March 5, and is followed by a rigorous, 12-day training regimen that allows observers of the holiday to prepare their livers for St. Patrick’s Day.
+Technically, Cinco de Marcho is a nearly two-week celebration that commences on March 5 and is followed by a rigorous, 12-day training regimen that allows observers of the holiday to prepare their livers for St. Patrick’s Day.

 On March 7, 1876, 29-year-old American inventor Alexander Graham Bell received a patent for a little invention called "the telephone."

 It's been a long winter, and March just wants to make sure you didn’t forget who you are.

 Sure, it may seem scary—but the red pen is your friend.
 As is giving that missive you’re about to send a second (and very careful) reading.
 A typo might not seem like a big deal … until it costs you $80 million (or some serious embarrassment.)